 See Crunch Automation basics for more information.

-The DISPLAY command sets subtotal properties to be displayed on a card view for categorical variables (including categorical arrays), and subtotals only for multiple response variables.
+The DISPLAY command sets subtotals and differences properties to be displayed for categorical variables (including categorical arrays), and subtotals only for multiple response variables.

 - this is an example of a command that can take multiple input variables and create the same subtotals and differences on each.
 You can also specify a categorical array.